Principal Care Assistant (Day Duty)

 To liaise with all personnel to ensure high standards of patient care

-To alert nursing staff to concerns so that advice or nursing intervention can be given
+To report any concerns so that advice or nursing intervention can be given

 To reflect the high standards of the company in all aspects of work and personal appearance